UCF/UCF-Announcements-Django/README.md

 Podman is necessary.
 For installation instructions please refer to the relevant documentation [here] (https://podman.io/docs/installation).

+Odo is also necessary.
+Installation instructions can be found [here] (https://odo.dev/docs/overview/installation).

 2. Ensure the podman machine is initialized

 Use the command: